ahmadaghazadeh/BaseKnowledge/git/git.md

 # Bare repos don’t have a working directory so a push will not alter any in progress working directory content.
 git init --bare <directory>

+# Usually, "git push" refuses to update a remote ref that is not an ancestor of the local ref used to overwrite it.

+git push --force-with-lease

 ```
+### --force-with-lease
+* Imagine that you have to rebase what you have already published.
+You will have to bypass the "must fast-forward" rule in order to replace the history you originally published with the rebased history.
+If somebody else built on top of your original history while you are rebasing, the tip of the branch at the remote may advance with their commit, and blindly pushing with --force will lose their work.
+*  alone, without specifying the details, will protect all remote refs that are going to be updated by requiring their current value to be the same as the remote-tracking branch we have for them.

 ## 23. alias

 * Aliases are used to create shorter commands that map to longer commands.